We are looking for children's social workers to join our teams across the county.

 The independent Local Government Association peer review was one of the most positive reports they had ever written: ‘North Yorkshire County Council is a very good council - its services are highly regarded and the peer review team witnessed areas of excellence… [it] has a clear understanding of the challenges and the opportunities that the county council and the county face.’

 The review gave tremendous feedback to our children’s services, referring to them as outstanding and providing a beacon for other authorities grappling with the challenges of delivering excellent outcomes for families and children while operating under a constrained budget.

-North Yorkshire has a growing reputation for its children and young people’s service with successful Ofsted outcomes and award winning innovation programmes.
+We have a growing reputation for our children and young people’s service with unprecedented Ofsted outcomes and award winning innovation programmes.
 As a result, the local authority is one of the DfE “Partner in Practice” authorities.
 It is certainly a local authority which recognises the need for creativity and collaboration and for greater engagement of all in finding new solutions to historic challenges.

 We pride ourselves on being an employer of choice, offering a range of training and development opportunities and career progression allowing you to manage your own development journey and empowering you to control your career.
 Besides the fact our children’s service is recognised as one of the best in the country, we have a number of different reasons why the council is a great place to work.

 We are extremely lucky to have such a skilled and dedicated team of staff across our organisation and we strive to ensure that their hard work is paid back to our best ability.
 As an employee of the council, you can expect to receive a number of different benefits, including:

 - Flexible working hours - We understand that everyone has different personal circumstances and priorities outside of work.
 We therefore try to accommodate these by offering flexible working hours to our employees;